Changelog

 NEW FEATURES

-• Cosmetic and functional updates to built-in Shiny applications accessible within the package via epiweb.
+netsim_parallelfunction has been deprecated.
+This functionality has been replaced with model simulation functions within theEpiModelHPCextension package: https://github.com/EpiModel/EpiModelHPC - Cosmetic and functional updates to built-in Shiny applications accessible within the package via

-• netest now includes a new argument, nonconv.error, that will send the function to an error state if the ERGM did not coverge after the specified number of interations.
+netestnow includes a new argument,nonconv.error, that will send the function to an error state if the ERGM did not coverge after the specified number of interations.
 The default is to allow for a nonconverged model fit to be returned.
 Requiring an error may be helpful when running a number of models in batch mode.

 BUG FIXES

-• Within the built-in deterministic compartmental models solved with the dcm function, there was an error in the calculation of flows (e.g., disease incidence or number of deaths per unit time) when the models were integrated with methods other than the “Euler” solution.
-Flows are now calculated correctly for all numerical integration methods supported via the deSolve package.
+dcmfunction, there was an error in the calculation of flows (e.g., disease incidence or number of deaths per unit time) when the models were integrated with methods other than the “Euler” solution.
+Flows are now calculated correctly for all numerical integration methods supported via thedeSolvepackage. - Minor bugs in the default deaths module for stochastic network models were corrected.

 EpiModel 1.1.4